-Cohorts are smaller in elementary and middle schools due to the recognition that younger children are less able to consistently implement personal measures such as hand hygiene, reducing physical contact and recognizing and articulating symptoms of illness.
+Cohorts are smaller for elementary students recognizing that younger children are less able to consistently implement personal measure such as hand hygiene, reducing physical contact and recognizing and articulation symptoms of illness.

-Cohorts are larger in secondary schools due to the increased ability of children in that setting to be able to consistently practice personal measures like physical distancing, hand hygiene, and recognizing and articulating symptoms of illness.
-Due to the typical format of instruction of multiple teachers working with different groupings of students across a larger number of curricular areas, cohorts are also larger in secondary schools to enable flexibility in meeting students' learning needs.
+Cohorts are larger for secondary students due to the increased ability of students in that setting to be able to consistently practice personal measures, like physical distancing and hand hygiene, and recognize and articulate symptoms of illness.
+Due to the typical format of instruction of multiple teachers working with different groupings of students across a larger number of curricular areas, learning groups are also larger at the secondary level to enable flexibility in meeting students' learning needs.